socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/staging-instructions.md

 curl https://tyler-alliance-system-demo.auth-fips.us-gov-west-1.amazoncognito.com/oauth2/token -X POST -H "Content-Type: application/x-www-form-urlencoded" --user YOUR_CLIENT_ID:YOUR_CLIENT_SECRET -d "grant_type=client_credentials"
 ```

-Please refer to the on the [Definitions and Guidance page](/publishers/cookbooks/alliance-exchange/staging-definitions.html) for more information.
+Please refer to the [API Documentation](/publishers/cookbooks/alliance-exchange/api/staging-index.html) for more information.

 ### Step 2: Submit Messages to the Pipeline API
 #### 1. Build the message
-Every message consists of an envelope.
-The envelope contains a series of events, as well as metadata to help route the message appropriately.
+Every message consists of an Envelope.
+The Envelope contains a series of events, as well as metadata to help route the message appropriately.

 An example message might look like: